 - Failure to attend orientation

-- Not having health insurance
+- Not having health insurance (more information can be found here)

 - Not taking your TB test (TB testing takes place immediately after orientation)